-EU Deforestation Regulation term Definition from the EU Deforestation Regulation FAO categories MapBiomas categories Forest Land spanning more than 0.5 hectares with trees higher than 5m and a canopy cover of more than 10% (land-cover criteria), or trees able to reach these Primary evergreen forest (FEP) Forest formation (Art 2(2)) Primary semi-deciduous forest (FSP) Primary deciduous forest (FDP) Other Wooded Land Land not classified as 'forest' spanning more than 0.5 hectares with trees higher than 5 metres and a canopy cover of 5 to 10%, or trees able to reach these thresholds in situ, or with a combined cover of shrubs, bushes and trees above 10 percent, excluding land that is predominantly under agricultural or urban land use (Art.
+EU Deforestation Regulation term Definition from the EU Deforestation Regulation FAO categories 63 MapBiomas categories Forest Land spanning more than 0.5 hectares with trees higher than 5m and a canopy cover of more than 10% (land-cover criteria), or trees able to reach these Primary evergreen forest (FEP) Forest formation thresholds in situ.
+It does not include land that is predominantly under agricultural or urban land use (Art.
+2(2)).
+Primary semi-deciduous forest (FSP) Primary deciduous forest (FDP) Other Wooded Land Land not classified as 'forest' spanning more than 0.5 hectares with trees higher than 5 metres and a canopy cover of 5 to 10%, or trees able to reach these thresholds in situ, or with a combined cover of shrubs, bushes and trees above 10 percent, excluding land that is predominantly under agricultural or urban land use (Art.
 6b).
-Shrubs (WS) Savanna formation Wooded grassland (WG) Grassland Other Natural Ecosystems formation Marsh Wetland formation
+Shrubs (WS) Savanna formation Wooded grassland (WG) Grassland Other Natural Ecosystems To include other land with high carbon stocks and with a high biodiversity value such as grasslands, peatlands, and wetlands (Art.
+32(2)).
+Natural grassland (OG) formation Marsh Wetland formation